 6. Stack your points with Bonus Deals.

-After you complete your Voyager profile, you’ll be pushed personalized Bonus Deals from time to time.
+After you complete your Voyager profile, they'll push you personalized Bonus Deals from time to time.
 You can totally stack your points on top of these deals, allowing you to save even more money.
-Cah-ching!
+Ka-ching!

 7. Skip the themed room.